-When I first starting working in the life insurance industry about seven years ago, I was always surprised to hear how many applicants flew planes.
+I first started working in the life insurance industry about ten years ago straight out of college.
+In those days, I was always surprised to hear how many applicants flew planes.
+I don’t mean just pilots for commercial airlines, but people who flew their own single-engine planes as well.
 Does flying a plane affect life insurance?
-I don’t mean just pilots for commercial airlines, but people who flew their own single-engine planes as well.
-“This is an actual common hobby??”
-Fast-forward to today and two of my close friends actually have their private pilot licenses.
-Yes – it indeed is a relatively common hobby!
+I learned it definitely does.

-As of December 2016, statistics from the Federal Aviation Administration show that there are 584,362 Americans with an active airman certificate and of those 162,313 have a private plane certificate.
+As of December 2019, statistics from the Federal Aviation Administration show that there are 664,565 Americans with an active airman certificate, and of those 161,105 have a private plane certificate.
 This number isn’t incredibly high, but it’s high enough to warrant a conversation about life insurance and aviation.

 Aviation and Life Insurance